istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 images that ship without one).

-- **Added** `values.global.readerServiceAccount` with `name` and `namespace` fields to bind the `istio-reader` ClusterRole to a custom service account.
-When set, the default `istio-reader-service-account` is not created, and the ClusterRoleBinding references the specified service account instead.
-Setting `global.enableReaderRBAC` to `false` suppresses the `istio-reader` ClusterRole and ClusterRoleBinding regardless of `readerServiceAccount` settings.
+- **Added** `values.global.readerServiceAccount` with `name` and `namespace` fields to bind the `istio-reader` `ClusterRole` to a custom service account.
+When set, the default `istio-reader-service-account` is not created, and the `ClusterRoleBinding` references the specified service account instead.
+Setting `global.enableReaderRBAC` to `false` suppresses the `istio-reader` `ClusterRole` and `ClusterRoleBinding` regardless of `readerServiceAccount` settings.

 - **Fixed** an issue where the `istio-init` container would use the wrong image when `global.proxy_init.image` and `global.proxy.image` were configured differently.
   ([Issue #59066](https://github.com/istio/istio/issues/59066))

-- **Fixed** Waypoint and kube-gateway workload-socket volume incompatible with SPIRE CSI driver configuration.
+- **Fixed** the waypoint and kube-gateway workload-socket volume being incompatible with the SPIRE CSI driver configuration.
   ([Issue #60108](https://github.com/istio/istio/issues/60108))

 - **Fixed** Helm chart rendering when `global.istioNamespace` or the release namespace is numeric-only (for example, `1234`).
 Namespace fields in rendered manifests are now quoted so YAML parsers treat them as strings instead of numbers.